metagenlab/zAMP/docs/pages/setup.rst

     -----------------------------------------------------------------------

     `Conda is a convenient python-based package and environment manager. <https://docs.conda.io/en/latest>`_ It enables the easy installation of *Snakemake*.
-Furthermore, it can be used (as an alternative to *Singularity containers*) by *Snakemake* and RSP4ABM to install all the packages required to the execution of the pipeline.
+Furthermore, it can be used (as an alternative to *Singularity containers*) by *Snakemake* to retrieve all the packages required for the execution of the RSP4ABM.

     Install